ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-We hope that you do not wonder about the two infinite \"while true\" loops anymore --- for the async/await pattern, such loops makes sense of course, as each await returns control back to the global dispatcher loop.
+We hope that you do not wonder about the two infinite "while true" loops anymore --- for the async/await pattern, such loops makes sense of course, as each await returns control back to the global dispatcher loop.
 And the server would run this loop until it is terminated by